pods for primates: a catalogue of surfboards in australia since 1900

 DIMENSIONS:

-Round nose for quicker re-entries (points go through the lip, rounds come over with It)
+Round nose for quicker re-entries (points go through the lip, rounds come over with it)

 - a no-nose at all, so to speak.